dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 }
 ```

-Below that we can now create an empty Author entity, create a new AuthorFormType object and pass the Author entity into the form.
+Below that you can now create an empty `Author` entity.
+Create a new `AuthorFormType` object and pass the `Author` entity into the form.

 ```php
 $author = new Author();